-In addition to meeting the requirements for the standard, 14-month program, applicants for advanced standing must demonstrate that they have already covered the content of the first term of the standard program.
+In addition to meeting the requirements for the standard, 14-month programme, applicants for advanced standing must demonstrate that they have already covered the content of the first term of the standard programme.
 The additional qualifications required are:

-- proficiency in English without attending the English and Study Skills Program, and with a good score in the writing skills section of the test.
-(See the full English language requirements below).
+- proficiency in English without attending the English and Study Skills Programme, and with a good score in the writing skills section of the test (see the full English language requirements below)